The Complex Commercial Litigation Law Review: France

 iii Rules of construction

-In addition, when a clause is susceptible of two meanings, it shall be understood to mean that which may produce some effect, rather than according to the meaning that would produce none.49
+In addition, when a clause is susceptible of two meanings, it shall be understood to be the meaning that may produce an effect rather than the meaning that would produce none.49

-When none of the aforementioned rules of construction are enough to discover the meaning of a clause, said clause must be interpreted:
+When none of the aforementioned rules of construction are enough to discover the meaning of a clause, the clause must be interpreted:

 - in favour of the consumer, when the contract governs the relation between a professional and a consumer;50